crate/crate/docs/appendices/release-notes/unreleased.rst

  - Fixed an issue that caused ``NullPointerException`` when inserting into previously altered tables that were partitioned and had generated columns.

+- Fixed an issue that caused ``UNION ALL`` statements to succeed or throw unexpected exceptions when the ``SELECT`` results for ``UNION ALL`` included object types with identically named but differently typed sub-columns.